Tile-based geodata processing using rasterio & Fiona

 Mapchete is used in many preprocessing steps for the EOX Maps layers:

-To make sure Rasterio and Fiona are properly built against your local GDAL installation, don’t install the binaries but build them on your system:
+To make sure Rasterio, Fiona and Shapely are properly built against your local GDAL and GEOS installations, don’t install the binaries but build them on your system:

 To keep the core dependencies minimal if you install mapchete using pip, some features are only available if you manually install additional dependencies: